-A delicious refrigerator cake made with delicious layers of graham crackers and espresso mousse.
-Rich, silky and with an intense coffee flavor, it is sure to be your favorite summer treat!
+Espresso Royale Icebox Cake with delicious layers of graham crackers and espresso mousse.
+Rich, silky and with an intense coffee flavor, this icebox cake is so easy to make and is sure to become a favorite summer treat!

-- 2 cups heavy cream, chilled
+- 2 cups heavy cream, very cold

-- 1 can (14 ounces) condensed milk, chilled
+- 1 can (14 ounces) condensed milk, very cold

 - 14 graham crackers, about 3-inch in lengths

 - 2 tablespoons cocoa powder or chocolate shavings